volt-software/Ichor/README.md

 * Dynamic loading of bundles
 * Descriptor based serialization
 * C support
-    * No effort will be made to provided a C compatible layer either
+    * No effort will be made to provided a C compatible layer
+    * But, a [celix shim library](https://github.com/volt-software/cppelix-celix-shim) is in the works
 * ...

 # Todo

-* Multithreaded channel for communicating between event loops
 * Support parsing filter (LDAP) strings to type-safe filter currently used
 * etcd support (copy celix library or use COTS for etcd v3?)
 * Pubsub compatibility with celix